Section 5: Frequently asked questions

 - work-based projects

-The Professional Bodies welcome opportunities to promote such activities to its members and invite their involvement.
+We also welcome opportunities to promote these activities to our members and invite their involvement.

-The work integrated learning may also contribute towards the practical experience requirement for the professional program of both Professional Bodies.
+WIL may also contribute towards the practical experience requirement for the CPA Program.

-Higher education providers are encouraged to invite members and representatives of the professional bodies to have input into the program development process via program advisory committees or review panels.
-Ideally, the appointed persons would include employers of program graduates in order to provide a "marketplace" view of the education needs of the industry, as well as feedback on the accounting programs offered and on the standards achieved by graduates.
+- Higher education providers are encouraged to invite members and representatives of CPA Australia to input into the program development process via program advisory committees or review panels.
+Ideally, the appointed persons would include employers of program graduates to provide a "marketplace" view of the education needs of the industry, as well as feedback on the accounting programs offered and the standards achieved by graduates.